 's time for certain weaponry (such as rocket launchers, which are never hitscan).

-- Borderlands uses projectile modeling for every weapon in the game (with the Siren class having a special ability that jacks up bullet velocity, even!).
-So, they ALL avert this!
+- Borderlands uses projectile modeling for every weapon in the game (with the Siren class having a special ability that jacks up bullet velocity, even!)
 Also, just because you don't see the projectile doesn't mean it is not there.
 There's a noticeable "delay" in a great majority of sniper guns, specially when you really need to snipe.

 - Except for one.
 The Eridian Lightning hits instantaneously at all ranges.